WHAT TO DO IN BUSAN? IS BUSAN WORTH A VISIT? IS SHOPPING GOOD IN BUSAN?

 IBIS Hotel in Seomyeon

-For first time travelers to Busan who wish to maximize your time visiting the city, then we recommend a stay at Ibis Hotel located very near Seomyeon the most entertaining area of Busan.
+For first-time travelers to Busan who wish to maximize their time visiting the city, then we recommend a stay at Ibis Hotel located very near Seomyeon the most entertaining area of Busan.
 From there you can easily reach Jagalchi Market or Gamcheon Village.

-The hotel has good value for money and serve a delicious breakfast.
-You can book here.
+The hotel has good value for money and serves a delicious breakfast.

 There are other Ibis in Busan, and also 1 in Haeundae, so make sure you book the correct one.